ssmirr/appdev-chapters/refactoring-fortune-teller-with-dynamic-routes.md

 >
 > Wikipedia, "[Code refactoring](https://en.wikipedia.org/wiki/Code_refactoring)"

 Refactoring is a crucial part of the software development process.
-First, we write messy, clunky, repetitive, but easy to understand and most importantly _functional_ code; then, only after having wrapped our heads around the problem by _solving_ it, we sit back and take a moment to think about whether there might be a more readable or less complex solution.
+First, we write messy, clunky, repetitive, but easy to understand and most importantly _functional_ code; then, only after having wrapped our heads around the problem by _solving_ it, we sit back and take a moment to think about whether there might be a more readable or less complex or more performant solution.

 However, once we have a working solution, it's often very tempting to just leave it alone; why mess with a good thing and risk introducing bugs?
 Especially if you're dealing with a large, old, complicated system that you didn't build entirely yourself; it can be irresponsible to refactor willy nilly if you don't fully understand what you're changing (see [Chesterton's fence](https://en.wikipedia.org/wiki/Wikipedia:Chesterton%27s_fence)).